pyscaffold/pyscaffoldext-markdown/README.md

 ## Usage

-Just install this package with `pip install pyscaffoldext-markdown` and note that `putup -h` shows a new option `--markdown`.
+Just install this package with either `pip install pyscaffoldext-markdown` or `conda install -c conda-forge pyscaffoldext-markdown` and note that `putup -h` shows a new option `--markdown`.
 Basically this extension will replace `README.rst` by a proper `README.md` and activate the support of Markdown files in Sphinx.